 - Fuel gauge.
-When the indicator lowers to only one white marking, the yellow indicator symbol for low level in the fuel tank is illuminated.
+When the indicator lowers to only one white marking5, the yellow indicator symbol for low level in the fuel tank is illuminated.
 See also Trip computer (p.
 114) and Filling up with fuel (p.
 298). - Temperature gauge for engine coolant - Speedometer - Tachometer.
-The meter indicates engine speed in thousands of revolutions per minute (rpm). - Gear shift indicator / Gear position indicator.
-See also Gear shift indicator\ (p.
-274) or Automatic gearbox - Geartronic\ (p.
+The meter indicates engine speed in thousands of revolutions per minute (rpm). - Gear shift indicator6 / Gear position indicator7.
+See also Gear shift indicator (p.
+274) or Automatic gearbox - Geartronic (p.
 274).